Polkas/pacs/README.md

 R packages utils

 Hint: `Version` variable is mostly a minimal required i.e. max(version1, version2 , ...)
+Hint2: all time consuming calculations are cached with `memoise` package, second invoke of the same call is instantaneous.

-- Checking packages dependencies with their versions.
+- Checking packages dependencies with their versions, local or remote.
-- Validating the library for possible wrong packages versions (what we have vs what we should have).
+- Validating the library or packages for possible wrong versions (what we have vs what we should have).
 - Exploring complexity of packages.
+- Healthy of certain package version, precisely its life duration.
+- Compare different package versions dependencies.

 | Function                            | Description                                                 |
 |:------------------------------------|:------------------------------------------------------------|